nathanial/geist/BulletproofLightingPlan.md

 ### Phase 5 – Observability

 1. Emit metrics via existing debug HUD and tracing exporters.
-2. Log stale result discards with chunk coord, old/new revs.
+2. Log and count stale-result discards, including which dependency face failed the `required_rev` check, so we can prove the guard is firing.
-3. Add CLI command (or hotkey overlay) to display dependency backlog.
+3. Add CLI command (or hotkey overlay) to display dependency backlog and outstanding per-face `required_rev` targets.

 ### Phase 6 – Cleanup